2023 NBA draft

 The 2023 NBA draft, the 77th edition of the National Basketball Association's annual draft, was held on June 22, 2023, at Barclays Center in Brooklyn, New York.
 The draft consisted of 58 picks instead of the typical 60 for the second year in a row due to the loss of a second-round pick for both the Chicago Bulls and the Philadelphia 76ers for violating the NBA's tampering rules during free agency.
-The first overall selection was made by the San Antonio Spurs, who selected the 7'3" French center Victor Wembanyama.
+The first overall selection was made by the San Antonio Spurs, who selected the 7'4" French center Victor Wembanyama.
 Wembanyama went on to win the Rookie of the Year.

-Draft picks
+Draft selections

 Victor Wembanyama was selected 1st overall by the San Antonio Spurs.

 Brandon Miller was selected 2nd overall by the Charlotte Hornets.

+Scoot Henderson was selected 3rd overall by the Portland Trail Blazers.

+Amen and Ausar Thompson were selected 4th and 5th overall by the Houston Rockets and Detroit Pistons respectively.

 Anthony Black was selected 6th overall by the Orlando Magic.

 Bilal Coulibaly was selected 7th overall by the Indiana Pacers (traded to the Washington Wizards).

-Jarace Walker was selected 8th overall by the Washington Wizards (traded to the Indiana Pacers).

 Cason Wallace was selected 10th overall by the Dallas Mavericks (traded to the Oklahoma City Thunder).

 Jaime Jaquez Jr. was selected 18th overall by the Miami Heat.

 Julian Strawther was selected 29th overall by the Indiana Pacers (traded to the Denver Nuggets).

 GG Jackson was selected 45th overall by the Memphis Grizzlies.

 Trayce Jackson-Davis was selected 57th overall by the Washington Wizards (traded to the Golden State Warriors).